hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 *Tree*-based methods comprise our second class of methods.
 These are distinct in that they do not involve <img src="https://render.githubusercontent.com/render/math?math=\boldsymbol{\beta}^T\boldsymbol{x}_i%2B\beta_0">-type operations.
 Alternatively, tree-based methods divide the data using *recursive binary partitioning* ([[Brieman, *et al*, 1984]](https://amzn.to/3ankMSn) [[Hastie, *et al*, 2009, §9.2]](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)).
 The figure to the left contains an example from [[Brieman, *et al*, 1984, Fig. 2.3]](https://amzn.to/3ankMSn).

-In a regression context — our case of interest — this produces approximations that are piecewise constant.
+In a curve-fitting context — our case of interest — this produces approximations that are piecewise constant.
 The partitioning is accomplished in a way that maximally distinguishes groups being separated according to some statistical score.
 Usually, this is the mean-square error in curve-fitting contexts.

 Our analysis here considers four variants of tree-based modeling.
 We first look for the best model for a basic regression tree.
 The remaining variants are *ensemble methods*.
 The first is a *bagging tree*.
 This simply involves creating a bunch of trees from bootstrap samples of the data.
 The results of the trees are averaged together.